RecordEvolution/ReswarmOS/config/nvidia/jetson-nano/README-reswarm-docu.md

 Although the Jetson Nano can be initially set up in headless mode we stick to the GUI-kind of setup.
 Make sure the board is powered off and disconnected from any power-plug.
 Furthermore, ensure the freshly flashed SD card is inserted into the board's micro SD card slot.
-The SD card slot is located at the read-side of the board at the lower end of the Jetson module in an upside-down position.
+The SD card slot is located at the rear side of the board at the lower end of the Jetson module in an upside-down position.

 <p align="center">